sandyresearch/chipmunk/README.md

 # Chipmunk: Hardware-Aware Sparsity for Accelerated Video & Image Generation

 Diffusion transformers (DiTs) are bottlenecked by attention and MLP layers.
 What if we could make those layers faster? **Chipmunk is a training-free method to accelerate diffusion transformers with hardware-aware, training-free dynamic sparsity**.
 Chipmunk caches attention weights and MLP activations from previous steps and dynamically computes a sparse “delta” against the cached weights.
-We make Chipmunk hardware-efficient through \[128, 1\] and \[192, 1\] column-sparsity patterns \+ a suite of optimized attention and MLP kernels that are up to 9.3x and 2.5x faster than FlashAttention3 and cuBLAS, respectively.
+We make Chipmunk hardware-efficient through \[128, 1\] and \[192, 1\] column-sparsity patterns \+ a suite of optimized sparse attention and MLP CUDA kernels.

-⌚️Stats:
+⚡️🎇 Stats:

 - **\~3.7x** faster video generation on HunyuanVideo at 720x1280 resolution for a 5s video (50 steps)
 - **\~1.4x** faster image generations on FLUX.1-dev at 1280x768 resolution (50 steps)